nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Test case: `clear_expired_event`<br>
       Expected: Events with past end date time are cleared from the list.
 Success message `Expired events (if any) have been cleared!` will always be shown in the status message, regardless of whether there is any expired event or not.

+### Finding tasks and events before or on a given date

+1. Finding uncompleted tasks that are due before or on the specified date and events with start date before or on the specified date and end date after or on specified date.

+    1. Test case: `find_schedule 2021-05-01` <br>
+    Excepted: Displays uncompleted tasks with deadline before or on `2021-05-01` and events with start date before or on `2021-05-01` and end date after or on `2021-05-01`.

+    1. Other incorrect command to try: `find_schedule 2021-005-01`.

 ### Finding free time slots